arnabganguly/llap-hdinsight/HDInsightdeploy.md

  - **Select a Storage account**: Select the Azure Blob storage account created earlier.Note that the **container** field is automatically populated with the name of the storage account.
  - Leave **Filesystem** and **Additional storage accounts** and **Subscription** and **User-assigned managed identity** options at default state and click *Next*

-6. Do not make any changes to the default settings on the **Applications** and Cluster Size
+6. Do not make any changes to the default settings on the **Applications** and **Cluster Size** blades.

+7. In the Script Actions blade run the below script action on the Head Node.
+This script action installs Data Analytics Studio on the cluster.
+'

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTI1NzE2NDkwLC0xNTg3MDg4OTQwXX0=
+eyJoaXN0b3J5IjpbMTI0Nzg1MTc4OCwtMTU4NzA4ODk0MF19
 -->